karlmarci/selenium-bootcamp/README.md

 $ npm install
 ```
 This repository contains 2 sample tests, you can run them using, this will run all .spec.js (test files)
+Warning: This will launch a google chrome browser
 ```sh
 $ npm test
 ```
 You can view test results on the command line.
 A HTML report is generated in the /reports folder (this gets overwritten)
+Feel free to read the .spec.js files it has the test scenario and each line of code is documented

 [//]: #
    [Node.js]: <https://nodejs.org/en/>